- Oops!Something went wrong.Please try again later.

 Mr. Harary’s address will focus on a real-world analysis of the use, benefits and reliability of SPD-SmartGlass in automotive and other glazings.
 SPD-SmartGlass technology, which allows users to instantly vary the tint of glass or plastic, is currently being used in the automotive, aircraft, marine, architectural, museum and consumer electronics industries.
 Some of the benefits include significant heat reduction inside the vehicle (by up to 18ºF/10ºC), UV protection, glare control, reduced noise and reduced fuel consumption.
-Independent calculations also show that use of SPD-SmartGlass can reduce CO2 emissions by four grams per kilometer, and increase the driving range of electric vehicles by approximately 5.5 percent.
+Independent calculations also show that use of SPD-SmartGlass can reduce CO2 emissions by four grams per kilometer, reduce the size of air conditioners by up to 40%, and increase the driving range of electric vehicles by approximately 5.5 percent.
+In addition, using SPD-SmartGlass in the windshield can create dynamically controlled sunvisors that make drivers more comfortable and increase safety.

 SPD-Smart technology has proven itself in many aspects, from durability and performance, to sales.
 Before putting cars into serial production, Mercedes-Benz put the MAGIC SKY CONTROL roof using SPD-SmartGlass technology through rigorous durability and performance testing in some of the most extreme conditions on Earth.
 This included testing in the arctic cold of Scandinavia (with temperatures below -22ºF/-30ºC) and the blistering desert heat of Death Valley, California (with temperatures exceeding 122ºF/50ºC).
 MAGIC SKY CONTROL blocks over 99% of harmful UV radiation and substantially reduces heat inside the vehicle.
 Test data published by Mercedes-Benz shows the ability of the roof to reduce sun exposure to 1/20th of direct exposure levels (from over 1,000 watts/square meter to less than 50 watts/square meter).
 When compared to conventional automotive glass, Mercedes-Benz reported that the use of SPD-SmartGlass significantly reduces the temperature inside the vehicle by up to 18ºF/10ºC.
 This increases passenger comfort and reduces air conditioning loads, thereby saving fuel and reducing CO2 emissions.